MirasMustimov/ss-select/README.md

 The prop holds a key in options that `$disabled(option)` method will check.

 #### Highlighting options
-To highlights options that are being hovered at or pointed at using arrow keys simply compare option `index` to `pointerIndex` that you can get from `scoped slot`.
+To highlight options that are being hovered at or pointed at using arrow keys simply compare option `index` to `pointerIndex` that you can get from `scoped slot`.

 #### Styling selected options